MycoAI/MycoAI.github.io/_posts/2024-08-12-Luuk-won-the-Best-Talk-IMC12.md

 ---
-title:  "Luuk won one of the three Best Talk at the Early Career Mycologists Symposium at IMC12"
+title:  "Luuk won one of the three Best Talks at the Early Career Mycologists Symposium at IMC12"
 layout: post
 categories: media
 ---